Meowyam/spacyconlltree/readme.md

 2. Replace the name *pdpa_predicates.csv* with the name of your file, including the *.csv* ending.

-You will see the output printed in the terminal.
+You will see the output printed in the terminal:

 ![terminal output of predicates](/readmeimg/csv1.png)